Dehiwala-Mount Lavinia: Education

 Education institutions in Colombo have a long history.
-Dehiwala-Mount Lavinia has many of the prominent public schools in the country, some of them government-owned and others private.
-Certain urban schools of Sri Lanka have some religious alignment; this is partly due to the influence of British who established Christian missionary schools.
+Dehiwala-Mount Lavinia has many of the most prominent public schools in the country, some of them government-owned and others private.
+Certain urban schools of Sri Lanka have some religious alignment; this is partly due to the influence of the British, who established Christian missionary schools.
 Colombo has many International Schools that have come up in the recent years.